-AASB 128 Investments in Associates and Joint Ventures incorporates IAS 28 Investments in Associates and Joint Ventures issued by the International Accounting Standards Board (IASB).
+AASB 128 Investments in Associates and Joint Ventures as amended incorporates IAS 28 Investments in Associates and Joint Ventures as issued and amended by the International Accounting Standards Board (IASB).
 Australian-specific paragraphs (which are not included in IAS 28) are identified with the prefix "Aus".
 Paragraphs that apply only to not-for-profit entities begin by identifying their limited applicability.